Milorad Dodik: First and second term (2010–2018)

-Third term (2022–present)
+Third term (2022–2025)

 2022 general election

 On 1 July 2022, Dodik announced his candidacy in the Republika Srpska general election, running for a third time as president of Republika Srpska.

-Following the release of the preliminary results in the Republika Srpska election, opposition parties filed accusations of electoral fraud directly against Dodik, who they claimed had coordinated stuffing ballot boxes with thousands of illegal votes to put the Alliance of Independent Social Democrats ahead in the polls and that Jelena Trivić of the Party of Democratic Progress was the true winner of the Republika Srpska presidential election.
+Following the release of the preliminary results in the Republika Srpska election, opposition parties filed accusations of electoral fraud directly against Dodik, who they claimed had coordinated stuffing ballot boxes with thousands of illegal votes to put the Alliance of Independent Social Democrats (SNSD) ahead in the polls and that Jelena Trivić of the Party of Democratic Progress was the true winner of the Republika Srpska presidential election.
 As a result of the allegations, the Central Election Commission began a recount the ballots.
 When the Election Commission verified the preliminary results, they did not verify the Republika Srpska elections.
-However on 27 October, officials confirmed Dodik's victory.
+However, on 27 October, officials confirmed Dodik's victory.
 The commission noted that while there were irregularities, none were on a level that would have changed the outcome of the election.

 Tenure

 Dodik was sworn in as president on 15 November 2022 in the National Assembly of Republika Srpska, succeeding Željka Cvijanović.

+On 23 November, Dodik asked the incumbent prime minister, Radovan Višković, to form a new Republika Srpska government.
+On 21 December 2022, the NSRS confirmed the appointment of Višković's cabinet.

+On 8 January 2023, Dodik awarded Russian President Vladimir Putin in absentia with the entity's highest decoration, the Order of the Republika Srpska.

+In March 2023, violence occurred in Banja Luka over a planned LGBT event and several human rights activists were assaulted by a few dozen men.
+Also in March, The United States Secretary of State Antony Blinken said that "Dodik's attacks on basic rights and freedoms in Republika Srpska show he is on President Putin's authoritarian path" and that the "State Department continues to advocate for the democratic and prosperous future that all citizens of Bosnia and Herzegovina deserve."

+On 27 June 2023, the NSRS voted to suspend rulings by the Constitutional Court of Bosnia and Herzegovina and to stop publishing the High Representative's decrees and laws in the official gazette.
+Following this decision, High Representative Christian Schmidt annulled the two laws which the Assembly had adopted, citing that the decisions "directly violate the constitutional order of Bosnia and Herzegovina and the Dayton Peace Agreement."

+Dodik condemned the 2023 Hamas-led attack on Israel and expressed his support for Israel in the ensuing war.
+The Palace of the Republic in Banja Luka was decorated with the Israeli flag on 8 October 2023.

+On 26 March 2024, Christian Schmidt imposed a new set of changes to Bosnia and Herzegovina's election law, announcing the implementation of electronic vote-counting, electronic identification and digital voting stations at a limited number of locations in a pilot scheme.
+Dodik threatened that Serbs would block the work of the country's national government unless the election laws imposed by Schmidt were "annulled" and "Western ambassadors expelled from the country."